Commissioned instruments: Yes! I do them.

 - The second option, after some detailed discussion with you, in order to determine as nearly as possible what it is you have in mind, or;

-- A modified combination: if you want to choose the specific billets of maple and spruce from which I will fashion your instrument, I will charge for the materials, just as if you bought the wood in the first place, then make the instrument, in the order of the waiting list, and you will pay the agreed-upon purchase price when the instrument is completed to your satisfaction… or;
+- A modified combination: if you want to choose the specific billets of maple and spruce from which I will fashion your instrument, I will charge for the materials, just as if you bought the wood in the first place, then make the instrument. all work will be in the order of the waiting list, and you will pay the agreed-upon purchase price when the instrument is completed to your satisfaction… or;

 - A modified first option, such as: if you have specifications for a custom-made instrument that I feel may be unsaleable to anyone else, I may require full payment up front.

-(I had a couple ask for a “green violin” for their teenage daughter.
-I was quite sure I would have a hard time selling it if they didn’t buy it, so I told them they would have to pay in advance.
+(A couple asked for a “green violin” for their teenage daughter.
+I was quite sure I would have a hard time selling it if they didn’t buy it.
+So, I told them they would have to pay in advance.
 I never heard from them again.
 I guess that’s OK…I’m not sure I wanted a green fiddle out there with my name on it anyway.
 Blue, maybe…) 🙂

 If you want a special instrument made for you, give me a call–see the “Contact me” page–and get your name on the “list.”

-So far, I build the violin, viola, cello, double bass and the five string violin (five-string fiddle).
-I had originally intended to focus on violas and basses, so, given time, all other instruments would have gone to commission work.
-Market demand has changed that plan, of course. 🙂 Now I build all of those as well as five-string variants of violas, cellos and basses.
+Currently, I build all members of the violin-family and the five string variants of each.
+I had originally intended to focus just on violas and basses.
+Given time, all other instruments would have gone to commission work.
+Market demands have changed that plan, of course. 🙂 Now I build ’em all.

-I will always be consider Fractional size instruments will always be considered custom work.
-Fractional sizes can be made to sound nearly as good as full-sized instruments, but they must be made quite thin and light.
+I will always be consider Fractional size instruments to be custom work.
+A good luthier can build Fractional size instruments to sound nearly as good as full-sized instruments, but they must be made quite thin and light.
 And they cost just as much as the full-sized instruments, as they require virtually the same labor, and almost exactly the same material cost.